Nov 20, 2024

 by Bridget Luckey | Oct 19, 2023

-The Rolling Stones at Marcus Amphitheater in Milwaukee, USA, performing at Summerfest festival on June 23, 2015.
+The Rolling Stones performing on stage during a concert.
 Photo Source: Jim Pietryga via Wikimedia Commons

 Universal Music Group, Concord Music Group, and ABKCO have filed a lawsuit against Anthropic, a company specializing in generative artificial intelligence.
 The lawsuit, filed in a federal court in Tennessee, accuses Anthropic of "systematic and widespread infringement" for using copyrighted lyrics from artists like Katy Perry, The Rolling Stones, and Beyoncé to train their AI systems.